BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/documize_space_request.md

 ## Step 5
 Submit this ticket and email us the contact information.

-For security purpose, please provide the following contact information to the email address - pathfinder@gov.bc.ca
+For security purpose, please provide the following contact information to the email address - platformservicesteam@gov.bc.ca

 * link to the GitHub ticket you just created:
 * Space Admin User